-Hard Copy Postcards and Flyers
+Postcards and flyers

 In addition to a means of providing voice for people without poor internet access and a way of collecting content for www.therippleeffect.com, hard copy postcards had benefits as a marketing tool.
-Anecdotal evidence suggesting that people engaged with the powerful Ripple Effect message on the card and chose to then keep them stuck to the fridge as a reminder, rather than return them with their personal message added.
+Anecdotal evidence suggested that people engaged with the powerful Ripple Effect message on the card and chose to then keep them stuck to the fridge as a reminder, rather than return them with their personal message added.
 This unanticipated promotion was complimented by information flyers that were circulated by Community Champions and mailed out on request.
-Postcard locations by postcode can be seen in Figure 23.
+Contributions of online postcard (participant location by postcode) can be seen in Figure 23.